GoGei/PetProjectBlog/README.md

-# PetProjectBlog
+# Django Personal Blog
-This is Django pet project blog
+This is Django pet project personal blog